Processes after a student has been admitted to a degree program

 - The student has met the entrance and/or candidacy requirements of the major department and the results must be on file in the Graduate School.
 Any probationary requirements must have been completed and all entrance exam results indicating successful completion of those test requirements must be on file in the Graduate Office.

-- The student must have an approved degree plan on file in the Graduate School.
+- Student must have a degree plan on file in the Graduate School (see degree policy below).

 - The student must have successfully completed a minimum of 6 hours of course work on the graduate program of study.
 (This requirement is greater is some departments.